 The longer pasta cooks it will become gummy and break down.

-Depending on the shape and size of the pasta is the reason for different cook times.
-Larger pasta will take longer than a smaller shaped piece.
-You will also find dry pasta needs to absorb liquid before it can even begin cooking, whereas fresh pasta cooks faster.
+Depending on the shape and size of the pasta is the reason for different cooking times.
+Larger pasta will take longer than a smaller-shaped piece.
+You will also find dry pasta needs to absorb the liquid before it can even begin cooking, whereas fresh pasta cooks faster.

-If you find your pasta soaks up all the water but still seems a tad bit hard, simply add in around ⅓-½ cup more depending on texture of doneness.
-Then place the lid back on pan to simmer longer.
+If you find your pasta soaks up all the water but still seems a tad bit hard, simply add in around ⅓-½ cup more depending on the texture of the doneness.
+Then place the lid back on the pan to simmer longer.